Fits a Bayesian model to estimate GPP and ER from input data on DO,

 a list of model specifications and parameters for a model.
 Although this may be specified manually (it's just a list), it is easier and safer to use

-to generate the list, because the set of required parameters and their defaults depends on the model given in themodel_name
+specsto generate the list, because the set of required parameters and their defaults depends on the model given in themodel_nameargument tospecs.
+The help file forspecslists the necessary parameters, describes them in detail, and gives default values.- data

 data.frame (not a tbl_df) of input data at the temporal resolution of raw observations (unit-value).
 Columns must have the same names, units, and format as the default.
 The solar.time column must also have a timezone code ('tzone' attribute) of 'UTC'.
 See the 'Formatting

-' section below for a full description.- data_daily
+data' section below for a full description.- data_daily

 data.frame containing inputs with a daily timestep.
 See the 'Formatting

-' section below for a full description.- info
+data_daily' section below for a full description.- info

 any information, in any format, that you would like to store within the metab_model object